SighingSnow/d2l/docs/d2l-线性神经网络.md

 3. How do you access the gradient of the weights of the model?
    > In ./train.py call W.grad is None.
 Oops.
    > So I add a method `get_w_grad` in model.py

+### 3.6 Generalization
+Mainly talks about fit and overfit.

+> In the **standard supervised learning** setting, we assume that the training data and the test data are drawn **independently** from **identical** distributions.

+3.6.2 talks about underfitting and overfitting, relating to polynomial curve, datasets size and model selection.

+**3.6.3 cross validation** with no enough validation set, we divide training sets to k parts.
+Then we train and do validation k times.
+Each time, we do train on k-1 sets and do validation on the remain set.

+> 1. Use validation sets (or -fold cross-validation) for model selection;
+> 2. More complex models often require more data;
+> 3. Relevant notions of complexity include both the number of parameters and the range of values that they are allowed to take;
+> 4. Keeping all else equal, more data almost always leads to better generalization;
+> 5. This entire talk of generalization is all predicated on the IID assumption.
+If we relax this assumption, allowing for distributions to shift between the train and testing periods, then we cannot say anything about generalization absent a further (perhaps milder) assumption.

+### 3.7 Weight Decay